Lesson POL-6

 In your opinion, who won the debate?

-Record where your answer - should the number of flights be limited by a quota - using a figure of speech:
+Create your own answer - Should the number of flights be limited by a quota - using the SEAL-method and a figure of speech.
+This is your group's exit ticket.

 Source: UR, retrieved 2021